MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/threat-and-vuln-mgt-event-insights.md

 ## Event insights overview

 On the Event insights page, you can view the date, event, related software component, number of impacted machines for when the event occurred, and type.
-You can also customize columns (like adding exposure score trend) and filter by type or percent of impacted machines.
+You can also customize columns and filter by type or percent of impacted machines.

 The two large numbers at the top of the page show the number of new vulnerabilities and exploitable vulnerabilities, not events.
 Some events can have multiple vulnerabilities, and some vulnerabilities can have multiple events.